peaclab/PACT/SCC/README.md

 ```

 The steady-state simulation grid results as well as the last step transient simulation results are saved in /results folder.
-The transient grid level simulation results are saved in ~/src/RC_transient.cir.csv.
-The transient grid level simulation results are saved in ~/src/RC_transient_block_temp.csv.